How to prepare for private pilot checkride?

 As a bonus, I also included some tips for your practical exam day at the end of this article.

-To pass your private pilot checkride, you must prepare for both oral and practical exams.
+To pass your private pilot checkride, you must prepare for oral and practical exams.
 You can use books to understand beforehand what type of questions to expect from DPE.
 The examiner is there to approve your private pilot license.
-Thus you have to prove that you are a safe pilot and aware of any complicated situation.
+Thus you must prove that you are a safe pilot and aware of any complicated situation.

 Satisfy your check pilot with your performance on the ground and in the flight.

-To convince your examiner that you are ready to get a private pilot license, you must be prepared for any uncertain situation.
+It would be best if you were prepared for any uncertain situation to convince your examiner that you are ready to get a private pilot license.

 Study the materials I shared in this post and refer to the airman certification standards frequently to learn not more than what you need during your private pilot licensing stage.